HaxeFlixel/haxeflixel.com/src/documents/blog/04-HaxeFlixel-4-1-0.html.md

 * the `drawTiles` API has been removed - this is the API used by Flixel for rendering on native targets.
 There is a replacement API called `Tilemap`, but it doesn't support all features Flixel needs / `drawTiles` did.
 * OpenFL Legacy has been removed - not as much of a problem, Flixel has been compatible with OpenFL Next for a while (although still defaulting to Legacy).

-Flixel will definitely be compatible with OpenFL 4 again in the future, but this will take some time.
+Flixel will definitely be compatible with OpenFL 4 in the future, but this will take some time.